Report on Government Services 2019

 The role of informal carers across Australia

 Carers play a vital role in supporting people, in need of assistance with core activities of mobility, self-care and communication, to remain in the community.
 Although some care is provided by formal providers, it is often undertaken informally by friends and family.
 Carers enable older people to remain in their homes and support people with disability and long term health conditions to remain in the community.
-In 2015, 855 800 people (3.7 per cent of the Australian population) were primary carers2 of people with disability or older people3.
+In 2015, 855 900 people (3.7 per cent of the Australian population) were primary carers2 of people with disability or older people3.
 Chapter 15 includes further information on carers of people with disability.
 A recent report by the Productivity Commission on behalf of the Steering Committee investigated what works to support informal carers of the elderly with dementia to prevent/delay entry to residential aged care (SCRGSP 2018)4.

 - Malvaso C G, Delfabbro P. H, Day D, 2017, 'The child protection and juvenile justice nexus in Australia: A longitudinal examination of the relationship between maltreatment and offending', Child Abuse and Neglect, Vol 64, February 2017, pp. 32-46.
 Locate Footnote 1 above